ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 ![](../../../assets/images/store/29.png?width=45pc&classes=border,shadow)

-The next opened window will provide your *object URL* and you can save it by clicking on the COPY TO CLIPBOARD button.
+The next opened window will provide your *object's URL* and you can save it by clicking on the COPY TO CLIPBOARD button.

 ## Make bucket private
 You can make your bucket private from both the *Buckets page* and the inside of the selected *Bucket page*.